Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 - Retrieval results inject content that semantically resembles the contradicted instruction.

-Mitigations on a Spectrum¶
+Mitigations on a spectrum¶

 Match the mitigation cost to how often the latch fires in your workload.
 Lightweight options first.